 Reddit

-Reddit's travel-focused subreddits — r/travel, r/solotravel, r/africa, and destination-specific communities — are among the most valuable platforms for safari social listening.
+Reddit's travel-focused subreddits, including r/travel, r/solotravel, r/africa, and destination-specific communities, are among the most valuable platforms for safari social listening.
 Posts frequently include specific details: budget, dates, group composition, destination preferences.
 The community skews toward educated, higher-income travelers who fit the luxury safari profile.

 TripAdvisor Forums